SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBInstance.md

 ```

 ### -MasterUserPassword
-The password for the master database user.
+The password for the master user.
-Can be any printable ASCII character except "/", "", or "@".
+The password can include any printable ASCII character except "/", """, or "@".
-Type: String
+**Amazon Aurora**
+Not applicable.
+The password for the master user is managed by the DB cluster.
+**MariaDB**
+Constraints: Must contain from 8 to 41 characters.
+**Microsoft SQL Server**
+Constraints: Must contain from 8 to 128 characters.
 **MySQL**
-Constraints: Must contain from 8 to 41 alphanumeric characters.
+Constraints: Must contain from 8 to 41 characters.
 **Oracle**
-Constraints: Must contain from 8 to 30 alphanumeric characters.
+Constraints: Must contain from 8 to 30 characters.
-**SQL Server**
+**PostgreSQL**
-Constraints: Must contain from 8 to 128 alphanumeric characters.
+Constraints: Must contain from 8 to 128 characters.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html#cfn-rds-dbinstance-masteruserpassword
 PrimitiveType: String